-Separation is rarely a straight-forward process, so a lawyer who values a direct approach is invaluable.
+Separation is rarely a straight-forward process, so a lawyer who values a strategic, direct approach is invaluable.

 Diana Dichiera’s clients appreciate her ability to quickly cut through the noise, define the most important issues and plot a separation pathway that protects their rights and maximises their entitlements.

 A practitioner with more than 15 years experience, Diana has a reputation as an adept, strategic negotiator across the full range of family law disputes, including complex property disputes and financial agreements, and children’s matters.

 She is as comfortable managing small asset pools as she is multi-million dollar matters involving complex asset structures such as trusts, companies and self-managed superannuation funds.

 “My aim is to get to a resolution as quickly, cost-effective and least emotionally draining as possible,” Diana says.

 “It’s my job to take the emotion out of separation and design a plan to help people move forward.
 This allows my clients to focus on their own wellbeing as well as their children’s.”

 Diana puts her clients’ interests at the centre while offering an objective, practical viewpoint.
 She sympathises with clients and recognises where compromise is possible to accelerate the process, while also standing firm to fight for the best possible outcome.

 “I believe honesty at the beginning is best for my client as they start the separation process,” she says.

 “It’s important they can open up to me when we first meet, that they trust me, and then I can tell them what I think the best moves going forward will be.